 Note: In this M&G, the term “affordable housing” will often be used and includes both workforce and low-income housing as defined in HB 1045 (2019).

 Planning will release versions of and improvements to the Housing M&G resources in phases.
 As an online product, Planning will continuously update the M&G with new resources, data, and information as they become available - a living and growing guidance product.
-Over the summer and fall 2020, Planning will enhance the capabilities of the M&G website for greater access and functionality, add data and data interpretation guidance, and construct a best practice depository.
-If you would like to contribute to Planning’s efforts to build upon this M&G with local examples of planning for housing including case studies, housing analyses, or affordable housing development projects, please contact Joe Griffiths, Local Assistance and Training Manager, at firstname.lastname@example.org.
+Planning strives to enhance the capabilities of the M&G website for greater access and functionality, add data and data interpretation guidance, and add to the best practice depository.
+If you would like to contribute to Planning’s efforts to build upon this M&G with local examples of planning for housing including case studies, housing analyses, or affordable housing development projects, please contact Joe Griffiths, Local Assistance and Training Manager, at email@example.com.

 Following the passage of HB 1045 (2019), Planning initiated research and engaged partners to lay the foundation for the M&G and learn from experts in the field.
 This included an inventory of planning for housing in Maryland comprehensive plans, an analysis of similar guidance from other states, and a review of academic and housing publications and planning trends.